imagekit-samples/quickstart/ios/README.md

 _ = ImageKit.init(clientPublicKey: "<YOUR_IMAGEKIT_PUBLIC_KEY>", imageKitEndpoint: "<YOUR_IMAGEKIT_URL_ENDPOINT>", authenticationEndpoint: "http://localhost:8080/auth")
 ```

-Required parameters are `imageKitEndpoint`.
-The `clientPublicKey` and `authenticationEndpoint` parameter is optional and only needed if you want to use the SDK for client-side file upload.
+`imageKitEndpoint` is a required parameter.  `clientPublicKey` and `authenticationEndpoint` parameters are optional and only needed if you want to use the SDK for client-side file upload.

 You can get the value of [URL-endpoint](https://imagekit.io/dashboard#url-endpoints) from your ImageKit dashboard.

-API public key can be obtained from the [developer](https://imagekit.io/dashboard#developers) section in your ImageKit dashboard.
+API public key can be obtained from the [developers](https://imagekit.io/dashboard#developers) section in your ImageKit dashboard.

 ### Run the app in ios simulator: